 - Be able to perform basic treatments such as manicures and pedicures.
-These treatments are the bread and butter of this type of service and every nail tech should know how to apply them.
+These treatments are the bread and butter of this type of service and every technician should know how to apply them.

-- You will need to give customers advice regarding nail care.
+- You will need to give customers advice regarding fingernail care.

 - Store varnishes and chemicals correctly for health and safety reasons.

 - The ability to follow procedures with meticulous hygiene.

 - Be able to use your tools carefully thus avoiding any damage or infection that could be caused to a client’s natural nails.

 - Clean and file your client’s nails.